 Apart from the fact that it is used for illegal fighting, Bully Kutta is a true macho man and a wonderful dog.

 Read about: Czech Dog Breeds

-Pandikona is the third one in the list of Indian dog breeds which was originated in Panidkona village in Andhra Pradesh.
+Pandikona is yet another name in the list of Indian dog breeds was originated in Panidkona village, Andhra Pradesh.
 Like Chihuahua, the Pandikona dog is also named after the place where it was found.
 It is very rare and usually not found outside Pandikona.
 Also, they have not much interacted with humans and they prefer to remain within their territory along with other dogs.

 Unfortunately, this medium-sized sighthound is not recognized as a standard breed and is more likely to go extinct soon.

 The Vanjari Hound is usually used for hunting and guarding, as well as, herding.
 Also known as a Banjari Greyhound and Aseel, it is used as a sighthound in hunting by the Vanjari community in the Maharashtra state of India.

 The Vanjari Hound is at risk of interbreeding with other breeds.
 Some of the Vanjari Hounds can also be found in Rajasthan.
 This hairless dog is on the verge of extinction and may disappear from the soon future.